photoprism/photoprism-docs/docs/getting-started/advanced/nginx-proxy-setup.md

 # Advanced NGINX Proxy Setup

-*For advanced users only: The instructions for these migrations were provided by a contributor and are not part of the original software distribution.
-As such, they have not been officially released, recommended, or extensively tested by us.
+*For advanced users only.
+This guide is maintained by the community and may contain inaccurate or incomplete advice.
 You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*

 !!! info "Getting Support"
     If you are experiencing problems with [NGINX](https://www.nginx.com/), such as failed uploads, [connection errors](../troubleshooting/index.md#connection-fails), [broken thumbnails](../troubleshooting/index.md#broken-thumbnails), and [video playback problems](../troubleshooting/index.md#videos-dont-play), please consider [asking the NGINX community for advice](https://www.nginx.com/support/), as we do not specialize in supporting their product, which is [notoriously difficult](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+nginx) to configure.
 Instead, we recommend [using Traefik as a reverse proxy](../proxies/traefik.md) as this is easier and more convenient.